Door-to-door: Revival

 In 2011, door-to-door sales was named one of the top 10 dead or dying career paths with an 18 percent decline in positions expected by 2018.
-Instead, between 2012-2013 door-to-door sales positions started growing 34% year-over-year.
+Instead, between 2012 and 2013, door-to-door sales positions started growing 34% year-over-year.
 In 2017 the market is believed to be worth $36 billion, an increase of $7.7 billion since 2009 (or $4 billion if adjusted for inflation).
 As of 2017, the research shows that 20.5 million people in the United States have signed agreements with direct selling companies making them eligible to purchase discounted products and resell them that at a profit, and to sponsor others individuals who also can sell the products.

 New technologies have also changed door-to-door sales' efficacy and appeal for organizations.
 Expansive databases of American households pull together demographic information, consumer data, and past-canvassing profiles to allow precise targeting of potential buyers.
 Corporations no longer knock on all the doors in an area, instead they focus on people most likely to buy their products or services.